ganesshkumar/obsidian-plugins-stats-ui/posts/2025-01-19-weekly-plugin-updates.md

 ---
 title: Obsidian Plugin Updates 2025-01-12 to 2025-01-18
-description: "new obsidian plugins from 2025-01-12 to 2025-01-18 - New Filename, External Rename Handler, Type Chinese Like English, Christmas, Circuit Sketcher, Tengwar, Tencent COS for Imgur, Hoarder Sync, Confluence Space Sync, Clojure Plugin Host, MoreDraw, Publish to Discourse, Local Any Files, KoReader Highlight Importer, Simple Disguise, Syncthing status icon, Dynamic Outline, AI-AnkiSync, BuJo Bullets"
+description: 'new obsidian plugins from 2025-01-12 to 2025-01-18 - New Filename, External Rename Handler, Type Chinese Like English, Christmas, Circuit Sketcher, Tengwar, Tencent COS for Imgur, Hoarder Sync, Confluence Space Sync, Clojure Plugin Host, MoreDraw, Publish to Discourse, Local Any Files, KoReader Highlight Importer, Simple Disguise, Syncthing status icon, Dynamic Outline, AI-AnkiSync, BuJo Bullets'
 excerpt: There are 19 new plugins and 82 plugin updates in the last one week's time.
-publishedDate: "2025-01-19"
+publishedDate: '2025-01-19'
-modifiedDate: "2025-01-19"
+modifiedDate: '2025-01-19'
 tags:
   - weekly-plugin-updates
 ---